• HOME

 This album was my follow up to Transparent Music which I recorded back in 1989.
 With my good friend and excellent musician / producer Guy Jackson we began work on this album in 2010, only 21 years in between it and Transparent Music 1!

 The basic tracks for ‘Sublime 1’, ‘Sublime 2’ and ‘Country Vibe’ were all recorded on the first day Guy and I started working on this album; 2nd September 2010.
-A prolific day’s work considering it was all improvised on the spot.
+A prolific days work considering it was all improvised on the spot.

-‘First Resolve’ and ‘Free Air’ were recorded at Davy Spillane’s Burrenstone Studio in Ireland.
+‘First Resolve’ and ‘Free Air’ were recorded at Davy Spillane’s Burrenstone Studio in the west of Ireland.
 Davy expressed an interest in recording with us and told us he was a huge fan of our first ‘Transparent Music’ CD.
 After work on our collaboration foundered, I became frustrated that the great music we had made might never see the light of day.
 Therefore we are particularly pleased that two tracks from our sessions with Davy have found their way on to this record.
 The original recording of ‘Monolith’ was somewhat overlong.
 With a lot of judicious editing, we were left with a track that was monolithically dense from beginning to end; hence the title.

 I owe an enormous debt of gratitude to my dear friend Arve Henriksen, who fulfilled his promise of adding trumpet to one of my recordings.
 I can’t think of a more suitable framework for his improvisations or a more able improviser.